joao-frohlich/cpython/Doc/library/dis.rst

    .. versionchanged:: 3.5
       The dictionary is created from stack items instead of creating an empty dictionary pre-sized to hold *count* items.

+.. opcode:: BUILD_CONST_KEY_MAP (count)

+   The version of :opcode:`BUILD_MAP` specialized for constant keys.
+Pops the top element on the stack which contains a tuple of keys, then starting from ``STACK[-2]``, pops *count* values to form values in the built dictionary.

+   .. versionadded:: 3.6

 .. opcode:: BUILD_STRING (count)